scramjetorg/raspberry-pi-dash/README.md

  ## Introduction

-The following configuration was tested on Raspberry Pi Zero 2 W booted in headless mode with 64-bit image.
+The following configuration was tested on Raspberry Pi Zero 2 W booted in headless mode with 64-bit image (5.15 kernel).

 How to boot rPi? [official video](https://www.youtube.com/watch?v=ntaXWS8Lk34&feature=youtu.be)